deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/Administration.md

     value: frontend
 ```

-## How do I set up security policies on cluster nodes?
+## Setting up the security policies on cluster nodes

 There may be many reasons why you may need to restrict or expand incoming/outgoing traffic on cluster VMs in OpenStack: